kenliten/otonielreyes.com/CODE_OF_CONDUCT.md

 ## 1. Inclusive Environment

 - **Respect and Consideration**: Treat all individuals with respect and kindness, regardless of their background, identity, or beliefs.
-- **Inclusive Language**: Use inclusive language and avoid any form of discrimination, harassment, or offensive remarks.

 ## 2. Respectful Communication